Sensor-Based-Activity-Recognition/docs/research/Paper1.md

 <img width="565" alt="image" src="https://user-images.githubusercontent.com/22744751/224158217-2aea0c86-cd95-4ee8-96d8-0557deed53a6.png">

 ## 3. Results

-What were the main findings of the study?
+### What were the main findings of the study?

-How well did the proposed solution perform?
+### How well did the proposed solution perform?

-Were there any limitations or challenges encountered during the study?
+### Were there any limitations or challenges encountered during the study?

 ## 4. Insights

 ### How can these insights be used to inform your own solution for sensor-based activity recognition?
-- TODO
+- N/A

 ### What are the implications for our project in sensor-based activity recognition?
 - TODO